Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Fast Newton Solutions of Reduced Order Models at Real Time

 \section{Fast Newton Solutions of Reduced Order Models at Real Time}

 Ultimately, the practical goal of the problem(s) discussed in this paper is to perform operations in real-time, that is, sequential decisions that make changes within a short time interval.
 The shorter the time interval, the more quickly the system can adapt to changes in the environment.
 At the same time, short time intervals prevent the computation of complex and sophisticated procedures.
-Thus, the real-time operation will be performed on simplified linearized models.
+In a real-time control context, coupled complex PDE systems must typically be approximated using surrogate models or reduced-order interface representations in order to maintain computational efficiency within operational time constraints.

+In practical terms, for dam networks, this corresponds to constructing and selecting from a set of admissible control policies that encode feasible gate operations under varying hydrological conditions.
 These models are integrated with the meso layer by Model Order Reduction (MOR).
 MOR, as described in the well-known three-volume text~\cite{benner2017model}, is a comprehensive toolkit for obtaining simpler, e.g., linear models that approximate a more complicated nonlinear model with some degree of instrumental accuracy.
 The specific details of performing MOR for meso-to-real-time optimization would constitute a comprehensive research program, and in this paper, some general suggestions and options are presented, without claiming authority on their optimality.